dj0wns/HearthstoneGoldenCardWallpaper/README.md

 Averages around 1mb every 2 hours or 1gb every 85 days (assuming a phone is open to the home screen for 85 days straight).

+There are now settings to change the refresh rate and frame.

-Since this is mostly a proof of concept I recognize that the code is at a professional standard and plan on tidying everything up in the coming weeks.
+Since this is mostly a proof of concept I recognize that the code is not currently at a professional standard and plan on tidying everything up in the coming weeks.

 I am open to all kinds of constructive criticism.

 ###TODO:
 * Create an icon for the wallpaper
 * Clean up code
-* Investigate how to make
+* Add additional settings toggles
 * Parse the JSON on a separate thread
 * Find a way to have the initial image be random
 * Test with devices other than my Note4